goldlabel-apps/goldlabelopensource/gatsby/src/markdown/about/fingerprint.md

 order: 100
 ---

+> When you visit a website or use an app, your device sends a request to the server where the website or app is hosted.
+This request includes information about your device, like what kind of browser you're using or what operating system you have.
+All of this information together is called your "fingerprint"

 ### What is a ping in the context of software engineering?

 > Pings are messages computers use to check another computer is ready